Coffee imported by sail

 Decarbonizing coffee as much as possible: that's the mission Javry has set itself.
 This time, we're tackling transport, and will soon be importing 4 coffees by sailing cargo ships.

-Why shipping goods by sailing cargo ships?
+Why shipping goods by cargo sailboats?

 Most carbon-free transport